 One of Kyoto’s best-kept secrets is how much stunning natural beauty there is to explore.
 Here’s a selection of our favorite walks for getting out of the hustle and bustle, and seeing a different side of the city.

 - Kurama to Kibune: A woodland hike in northern Kyoto, this route connects two traditional villages and takes in the atmospheric mountain temple Kurama-dera.

 - Takao to Hozukyo: An attractive 11-kilometer riverside hike, this route includes optional detours to tranquil temples and a magical waterfall hidden in the woods.

 - Mount Atago: The highest peak in Kyoto city at 924 meters, this is a tougher hike but rewards you with great views and perhaps one of the quietest shrines in the city.

 - Mount Hiei: Kyoto’s sacred mountain, 848-metre Hieizan is home to the gorgeous and expansive Enryaku-ji temple complex.
 There’s also a ropeway and cable car if you don’t fancy the climb.

-While you could easily spend your whole vacation in Kyoto and never get bored, the city is perfectly placed for several great day trips if you want to explore further afield.
+While you could easily spend your whole trip in Kyoto and not get bored, the city is perfectly placed for several great day trips if you want to explore further afield.
 These are some of the locations we recommend visiting if your schedule allows.

 - Nara: The capital before Kyoto, this picturesque city is home to some of Japan’s most significant temples and shrines, as well as 1,200 friendly deer.